-The best way to approach networking is doing it when you don’t need it.
-Follow people you’re interested to know on social media, share their content, mention them in your blog posts, podcasts or videos all the while without expecting anything in return.
+The best way to approach networking is to do it when you don’t need it.
+Follow people you’re interested to know on social media, share their content, and mention them in your blog posts, podcasts or videos all the while without expecting anything in return.

 Alicja Olko, an outreach specialist at Candybar.co, has been successful at growing her career by building meaningful relationships.
 This is how she explains the benefits of building good business relationships.

 “I’ve built many partnerships in the ecommerce, SaaS, and digital marketing niches that became more than just one-time collabs.
 I managed to build long-term relationships with companies that help me achieve my goals.
 Many of my partners introduced me to other marketers, and recently I also started receiving job offers from companies within my broad network.”